 Richard’s third child, Ada, was born in Preston in 1866.
 In 1871 she was at 2 Butler Street, Preston; ten years later she was living with their family at 71 Fishergate, working as a domestic servant.
 In 1888 she married Richard Smith, but by 1891 was widowed and living with her father and her two-year old daughter Lillian at the Queen’s Hotel in Leyland.

 Richard’s fourth child, Alfred James, was born in Preston in 1871.
 That year he was recorded at 2 Butler Street, Preston, and ten years later he was living with his family at 71 Fishergate, recorded as a ‘scholar’ (schoolboy).
 In 1891 he was assisting his father, publican at the Queen’s Hotel in Leyland.
 In 1900 he married Florence Ada Bowling, and by the following year had succeeded his father as publican at the Queen’s Hotel.
-Alfred and Florence had a daughter, Florence Edna Reece.
+Alfred and Florence had at least four children – daughters Florence Edna Reece, born in about 1901, Gladys Reece in about 1905, Dorothy Gertrude in about 1908, and Nancy R in 1913 (details below).
+In 1911 the family were still at the Queen’s Hotel

 THE CHILDREN OF JOHN (1786 - aft.
 1820)